Ablegang/laravel-pre-request/Readme.md

 # What is my thinking?

 In the daily developing , you may use the MVC pattern,
-but as the project gets bigger and bigger,
+but as the project gets heavier and heavier,
 you will find the controllers were become too fatter to maintain.

 # What should we do?